IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

 ## Ingest client documentation using **zassist**
 With the **zassist** command installed, you are now able to begin ingesting data.

-Step-by-step guidance for ingesting documents using zassist are provided in the IBM watsonx Assistant for Z documentation.
+Step-by-step guidance for ingesting documents using zassist is provided in the IBM watsonx Assistant for Z documentation.
 In the directions, when running the log in command in step 7, use the **CLIENT_INGESTION_AUTHKEY** you created in the [previous section](documentIngestion.md/#AuthKey).

 6. Follow the directions <a href="https://www.ibm.com/docs/en/watsonx/waz/2.x?topic=data-ingesting" target="_blank">here</a> to ingest documents using zassist.